Ascend/pytorch/docs/en/framework_feature_guide_pytorch/sample_call_opplugin.md

    3. Register the meta implementation of the operator interface in the following file.

-      Add the following entry in op_plugin/python/meta/_meta_registrations.py:
+      Add the following entry in `op_plugin/python/meta/_meta_registrations.py`:

         ```python
         @impl(m, "npu_add_custom")
         def npu_add_custom_meta(self, other, alpha=1):
-            # Simulate the computation logic of the custom addition for FakeTensor mode
+            # Simulate the computation logic of the custom addition, used for FakeTensor mode
             output = self + alpha * other
             return torch.empty_like(output, dtype=self.dtype)
         ```

 ## Compilation and Verification

 1. Compile and install the Ascend Extension for PyTorch plugin.
 It is recommended to compile in a container scenario.
-For detailed operations, refer to the "[Method 2: Source Code Compilation and Installation](../installation_guide/compilation_installation_using_source_code.md)" section in the *Ascend Extension for PyTorch Software Installation Guide*, specifically "Method 1 (Recommended): Container Scenario".
+For details, refer to the "Method 1 (Recommended): Container Scenario" section in the "[Method 2: Source Code Compilation and Installation](../installation_guide/compilation_installation_using_source_code.md)" chapter of the *Ascend Extension for PyTorch Software Installation Guide*.

-2. After completing the above development process, invoke the developer test script to verify whether the basic functionality is normal.
+2. After completing the above development process, call the developer test script to verify whether the basic functionality is normal.

-   1. In the `test/test_custom_ops` directory, create a new developer test file `test_npu_add_custom.py` and add the following content:
+   1. In the test/test\_custom\_ops directory, create a new developer test file test\_npu\_add\_custom.py and add the following content:

       ```Python
       import torch